trickyrat/leetcode-csharp/README.md

-# Welcome to LeetCodecsharp
+# Welcome to leetcode-csharp

 ## Introduction

-The solutions of LeetCode problems with C#.
+The LeetCode solution implemented in C#.

 ## Getting Started